bradlewt/dea-mosaic-builder/README.md

 The DEA Analysis Sandbox runs on the DEA server, which is an AWS EC2 instance.
 In order to access the Sandbox, create an account by following the instructions on the [Getting Started Page](https://docs.digitalearthafrica.org/en/latest/sandbox/access.html)

-Naigate to the [Login](https://docs.digitalearthafrica.org/en/latest/sandbox/access.html) page, once the account has been created.
+Navigate to the [Login](https://docs.digitalearthafrica.org/en/latest/sandbox/access.html) page, once the account has been created.

 After logging in, choose the default environment with 2 Cores and 16 GB RAM.
 Hit "Start" and the server should begin starting up.